Review: Mariana Waste Management EIS

-- Operational risk - The anaerobic digestion and waste water treatment plant does not operate as expected and/or is unable to scale to large volumes of waste
+- Operational risk – pyrolysis technology may not operate as expected and/or may be unable to scale up to large volumes of waste

-- Running and maintenance costs may exceed forecast and profits may be eroded
+- Running and maintenance costs may exceed forecast and profits might be eroded

-Enterprise, the investment manager will charge investee companies an initial charge of 2.5% (reduced to 2% with Early Bird saving until 15 December 2017).
+Enterprise, the investment manager, will charge investee companies an initial charge of 2.5% (reduced to 2% with Early Bird saving until 15 December 2017).
 There is an annual management fee of 2% plus VAT (if applicable).

 These fees are paid by the investee company rather than the investor directly, so tax relief should be obtained on the full amount of the investor’s subscription (less Wealth Club’s fee).

 There is a performance fee of 25% of the exit proceeds over £1.10.
-A Wealth Club fee will be charged separately.
+A Wealth Club fee of 1% is charged separately.

 There is a nationwide need to deal with plastic waste in an environmentally friendly and cost-effective way.
 As long as the process works MWM’s solution satisfies this need and could provide EIS investors with a long-term contractual revenue stream.
 The target return of £1.10, not guaranteed, is based on a volume of 50,000 tonnes of plastic waste which does not appear unachievable subject to the operation of the pyrolysis plants.